If you’re interested in becoming a judge, read on to learn more about how to do so!

 You may be considering a career as a judge because you’re a huge fan of Judge Judy or you simply want to have the powerful role of presiding over courts and deciding the fate of those who enter them.
 Regardless, becoming a judge is an ambitious career that people interested in law dream of pursuing.

-While this career is extremely rewarding, the journey to becoming a judge is lengthy and challenging!
-This guide will detail exactly how to become a judge, the various roles judges play, and how much they typically earn.
+This guide will break down the path to pursuing a career as a judge, the various roles judges play, judge qualifications and how much they typically earn.

 Let’s get started!